mrocklin/blog/_posts/work/2014-11-20-Blaze-Datasets.md

 Seeing at once all the tables in the database, all the columns in those tables, and all the types of those columns provides a clear and comprehensive overview of our data.

-We represent this information as a [datashape](http://datashape.pydata.org/), the type system that Blaze overlays on top of everything ranging from scalars to numpy arrays to databases to collections of databases.
-Datashape is a single data-type system that covers and translates between the type systems of many projects within the Python ecosystem.
+We represent this information as a [datashape](http://datashape.pydata.org/), a type system covers everything from numpy arrays to SQL databases and Spark collections.

 We use standard Blaze expressions to navigate more deeply.
 Things like auto-complete work fine.